maddieschm/therapist-tools/README.md

     ```
     Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-5.  **Accessing the Counseling Session Notes Generator**:
+5.  **Accessing the Static Tools**:
-    Since the "Counseling Session Notes Generator" is a static application, you can access it directly after building the Next.js project or run it independently.
+    The "Counseling Session Notes Generator," "Client Therapy Letter Generator," and "Insurance Superbill Generator" are static applications.
+You can access them directly after starting the development server at the following paths:
-    To run the static generator locally for development:
-    ```bash
-    cd public/notegenerator
-    python -m http.server # Or use `npx http-server .` if Node.js is preferred
-    ```
-    Then, open your web browser and navigate to `http://localhost:8000` (or the port indicated by your server).
+    * `/notegenerator/index.html`
+    * `/lettergenerator/index.html`
+    * `/superbillgenerator/index.html`

 ## Project Structure
 ```